-Steven Bafundo John E. Calkins, Jr. Lawrence Marziale Eugene Millerick Kenneth Saccente Martin E. Stauffer
+Steven Bafundo John E. Calkins, Jr. William A. Kiner Kenneth J. Saccente Martin E. Stauffer

-As of June 30, 2005, there were three unfilled Board positions.
+As of June 30, 2006, there were two unfilled Board positions.

 Subsection (c) of Section 12-802 of the General Statutes provides that the Chairperson of the Board shall be appointed by the Governor with the advice and consent of the Legislature.
-On December 1, 2004, Paul Corey resigned as Chairperson; Anne M. Noble was appointed Chairperson on December 2, 2004.
-Ralph A. Carloni and Walter Scholtz also served as Board members during the audited period.
+On December 2, 2004, Anne M. Noble was appointed Chairperson and continued to serve in that capacity during the audited period.

-James J. Vance was appointed to the position of President and Chief Executive Officer of the Connecticut Lottery Corporation in 2001.
-Mr. Vance continues to serve in this position.
+On March 30, 2001, James Vance was appointed to the position of President and Chief Executive Officer of the Connecticut Lottery Corporation.
+Mr. Vance continued to serve in this position during the audited period.